Plugin Configuration for Developers¶

 WorldDom.attackDirection.setValue(dir)

-As you can see, this is the WorldDom plugin, which I am currently working on.
-The first thing our configure function checks is to see whether or not the bot owner would like the world domination commands in this plugin to be available to everyone.
+The first thing this configure function asks for is whether the world domination commands should be available to everyone.
 If they say yes, we set the globalWorldDominationRequires configuration variable to the empty string, signifying that no specific capabilities are necessary.
-If they say no, we prompt them for a specific capability to check for, defaulting to the “Admin” capability.
-Here they can create their own custom capability to grant to folks which this plugin will check for if they want, but luckily for the bot owner they don’t really have to do this since Supybot’s capabilities system can be flexed to take care of this.
+Otherwise, we prompt them for a specific capability to check for, defaulting to the “admin” capability.
+This can also be set to any arbitrary capability name, which the bot can automatically check for as well.

-Lastly, we check to find out what direction they want to attack from as they venture towards world domination.
-I prefer “death from above!”, so I made that the default response, but the more boring cardinal directions are available as choices as well.
+Lastly, we ask for which direction they want to attack from as they venture towards world domination.
+I prefer “death from above!”, so I made that the default response, but the standard cardinal directions are available as well.

 Configuration hooks¶

-It is possible to get a function called when a configuration variable is changed.
-While this is usually not useful (you get the value whenever you need it), some plugins do use it, for instance for caching results or for pre-fetching data.
+It is possible to define callbacks for when a configuration variable is changed.
+This is usually not necessary, but can be used for instance to cache results or pre-fetch data.

 Let’s say you want to write a plugin that prints nick changed in the logs when supybot.nick is edited.
 You can do it like this: